How To Create VNet In Azure

 --name TSInfoVNet3 --resource-group Demo906 --subnet-name default

-Once you will execute the above script, it will create the virtual network named TSInfoVNet3 with the resource group name Demo906 and subnet name as default.
+Once you execute the above script, the virtual network named TSInfoVNet3 will be created, with the resource group name Demo906 and the subnet name as the default.

 {